turbot/tailpipe-docs/docs/sql/querying-json.md

 - Represent data as key-value pairs in a flexible format.
 - Values can be extracted as JSON or plain strings.
 - DuckDB supports JSON-specific operators like `->`, `->>`, and functions like `json_extract` or `json_extract_string`.
-- Access a JSON array element as JSON: 'key_with_array'->0
-- Access a JSON array element as string: 'key_with_array'->>0
 - Tailpipe plugins produce JSON columns for irregularly-shaped data.